phxql/restwars/README.md

 Enables research of technologies.
 Upgrading the research center speeds up the research.

 ### Telescope
 Enables scanning the area around the planet.
-Upgrading the telescope widens the scan area.
+Upgrading the telescope widens the scan area and increases the range and accuracy of incoming enemy fleet detection.

 ## Ships
 ### Mosquito
-Small fighter ship.
+Small and cheap fighter ship.

+### Dagger
+Very fast fighter ship.

 ### Colony
-Can colonize planets.
+Colonizes planets.

+### Probe
+Fast and cheap scout.

+### Mule
+Freighter.

+### Daedalus
+Sophisticated fighter ship.

 ## Technology
-### Crystal mine efficiency
-The crystal mines generate more crystals per round.

-### Gas refinery efficiency
-The gas refineries generate more gas per round.

-### Solar panels efficiency
-The solar panels generate more energy per round.

 ### Build cost reduction
 Reduces the build cost for buildings.

-### Build time reduction
+### Combustion engine
-Reduces the build time for buildings.
+Reduces the flight cost for ships with combustion engines.